1.1.1 - Introduction to the cumulative and dissipative cycle in seeds.

 --- 2 ---

-In short, the cycle is regulated by the angular movement of the seeds relative to other matter, operative at critical values of angular velocity, and by exchanges of heat consistent with said movement.
+In short, the cycle is managed by the angular movement of the seeds relative to other matter, operative at critical values of angular velocity, and by exchanges of heat consistent with said movement.

-As we shall see in the following pages.
+As we shall see on this page and in the following ones.

 --- 3 ---